 Disinfecting Your Medical Computer Carts: How to Do It and What Products to Use

 By far the most common and most effective way to clean wheeled medical computer carts is using disposable, medical-grade, disinfectant and decontaminate wipes.
 These are commonly available and widespread throughout hospitals in the USA as well as most other countries.

 These wipes are generally bactericidal, and most brands have some chemical component that acts against viruses, fungi, and parasites as well.
 Almost all types of antibacterial cleaning wipes must be used with medical gloves that are appropriate for that specific product.

-The specifics of which product to use for which workstation will be dictated by the infection prevention and control departments of individual facilities or by site-specific guidelines that are particular to ongoing outbreaks if such an outbreak should occur.
+The specifics of which product to use for which laptop cart will be dictated by the infection prevention and control departments of individual facilities or by site-specific guidelines that are particular to ongoing outbreaks if such an outbreak should occur.

 For best results, first, remove any gross debris or spills from the workstation.
 Then, wipe down each medical computer cart with the appropriate medical-grade wipes and allow time to dry thoroughly before using them again.
 This prevents cross-contamination between rooms and users and stops microbes from spreading as users move between patients and workstations in the healthcare environment.
 These medical-grade wipes can even be used on the casters, which help the medical computer carts be mobile.

 Keeping Patients, Families, Employees Healthy

-No matter where you work in the hospital, taking appropriate measures to reduce the risk of disease vector spread means your patients will stay healthier and not get sicker.
+No matter where you work in the hospital, taking appropriate measures to reduce the risk of disease vector spread means better patient care.
 It can also result in a lower rate of sickness and resultant employee absenteeism for healthcare workers.